binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-eks/cluster-upgrade.md

 aws eks list-nodegroups --cluster-name [CLUSTER_NAME] --profile [AWS_PROFILE]
 ```

-After that you need to identify the appropriate release version for the upgrade.
-Use the official documentation to find that: https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html
+After that, you need to identify the appropriate release version for the upgrade.
+This is determined by the [Amazon EKS optimized Amazon Linux AMI version](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html), the precise value can be found in the `AMI Details` section in the [github repository CHANGELOG](https://github.com/awslabs/amazon-eks-ami/blob/main/CHANGELOG.md).
+Look for the column named `Release version` in the first table under the corresponding Kubernetes version collapsed section (indicated by a ▸ symbol).

 With that information you should be ready to trigger the update with the command below:
 ```